rtyler/brokenco.de/_posts/2017-12-04-virtualhosts-across-namespaces-in-k8s.md

 The novelty of being able to run more than one application on a server was among the earliest things I recall being excited about.
-Fast forward to the very different deployment environments we have available today, and I find myself excited about about the same basic kinds of things.
+Fast forward to the very different deployment environments we have available today, and I find myself excited about the same basic kinds of things.
 Today I thought I would share how one can implement a concept similar to Apache's VirtualHosts across Namespaces in Kubernetes.